Changing Your Program

 How Can I Change My Program of Study?
 You have TWO options!

-- Meet with a CFCC Counselor at either Downtown or North Campus.
-Complete a “Major Change of Program” form when you arrive which includes current program, and an understanding of potential impact on Financial Aid.
+- Meet with a CFCC Counselor at either the Downtown or North Campus.
+Complete a “Major Change of Program” form when you arrive which includes student ID#, current program, new program, and an understanding of potential impact on financial aid.

 - Submit your request to On-line Counseling – select Academic Counseling.
 Include your full name, student ID#, CFCC email address (only), current program of study, new program of study and any additional information related to your request.
-(Note: Requests using personal email accounts will not receive a response.)
+ALL requests must be sent from your CFCC email only.